Colonial Filings

 Form D Form D is due within fifteen days of the first date of sale made in the offering.

 When financial statements become too old to be used in a prospectus or proxy statement, they are referred to as “stale.”
 In such cases, if a company’s financial statements have gone stale, they must file the most up-to-date required financial statements before utilizing a prospectus or proxy statement.
-The table provided below indicates the staleness date, which represents the last date on which such financial statements are eligible for use.
+The table provided below indicates the financial statement staleness date, which represents the last date on which such financial statements are eligible for use.
 In situations involving weekends or SEC holidays, the staleness date is deferred to the next business day.

-FINANCIAL STATEMENTS DEADLINE 2024 STALENESS DATE
+FINANCIAL STATEMENTS DEADLINE 2026 STALENESS DATE

-2023 year-end financial statement for all other filers 134 days after year end May 13
+2025 year-end for all other filers 134 days after year end May 14

-2024 1st quarter financial statement for all other filers 134 days after Q1 end August 12
+2026 1st quarter for all other filers 134 days after Q1 end August 12

-2024 2nd quarter financial statement for all other filers 134 days after Q2 end November 11
+2026 2nd quarter for all other filers 134 days after Q2 end November 12

 The Securities and Exchange Commission (SEC) in the United States mandates certain categories of companies to file both quarterly and annual reports.
 Here’s who is typically included: